 This year National Student Volunteer Week will be 8 – 14 August 2022.

-The theme, is Passion.
+The theme this year is Passion.
 Opportunity.
 Change. which explores how students can realise their dreams and effect change across the world…and it all starts with the act of giving their time to a cause they believe in.

 We invite all students, education providers, and volunteer involving organisations across the country to participate in National Student Volunteer Week.
 In 2022, all participants will have access to resources to assist with planning and executing volunteering activities as well as promoting volunteer events and campaigns.